Required COBRA notices and deadlines

 Summary of COBRA notice deadlines

-Each required COBRA notice has its own deadline based on when a qualifying event or related action occurs.
+Each required COBRA notice has a specific deadline based on when a qualifying event or related action occurs.
 The General (or Initial) COBRA Notice must be provided to employees and covered dependents within 90 days of enrolling in the group health plan.
-This notice outlines their rights under COBRA and is often included in plan enrollment materials.

-When a qualifying event occurs (such as a job loss or a reduction in hours) the employer must notify the plan administrator within 30 days.
-From there, the COBRA Election Notice must be sent to the eligible individual within 14 days of that employer notification.
+When a qualifying event occurs, the employer must notify the plan administrator within 30 days.
+The COBRA Election Notice must then be sent within 14 days of that employer notification.
 If the employer also serves as the plan administrator, the total deadline is 44 days from the date of the qualifying event.
-This notice gives the employee the opportunity to elect continued coverage.

-The plan administrator must issue a Notice of Unavailability within 14 days when someone requests COBRA coverage but isn’t eligible, explaining why coverage isn’t available.
-If COBRA coverage ends before the full coverage period—such as due to nonpayment or eligibility for another group plan—the administrator should send a Notice of Early Termination as soon as reasonably possible, outlining the reason for the termination and the coverage end date.
+The plan administrator must issue a Notice of Unavailability within 14 days when someone requests COBRA coverage but isn’t eligible.
+If COBRA coverage ends early—such as due to nonpayment or eligibility for another group plan—the administrator should send a Notice of Early Termination as soon as reasonably possible, outlining the reason and the termination date.

 Meeting employer COBRA notice requirements: Staying compliant and avoiding risk

-Timely and accurate COBRA notifications are more than a compliance checkbox—they’re a legal requirement.
-Employers who fail to meet these obligations put themselves at risk for audits, penalties, and legal disputes.
-By understanding employer COBRA notice requirements, including the specific notices, deadlines, and shared responsibilities involved, employers and plan administrators can protect both their organization and the rights of their employees.
+Timely and accurate COBRA notifications are a legal requirement.
+Employers who fail to meet these obligations risk audits, penalties, and legal disputes.
+Understanding employer COBRA notice requirements—including the notices, deadlines, and shared responsibilities—helps protect both the organization and the rights of employees.